Visual Understanding Environment

 The Visual Understanding Environment (VUE) is a free, open-source concept mapping application written in Java.
 The application is developed by the Academic Technology group at Tufts University.
 VUE is licensed under the Educational Community License.
 VUE 3.0, the latest release, was funded under a grant from the Andrew W. Mellon Foundation.

-The VUE Project
+As of 2026, VUE has not received an update since October 2015.

+Background

-The VUE project at Tufts UIT Academic Technology is focused on creating flexible tools for managing and integrating digital resources in support of teaching, learning and research.
+The VUE project at Tufts UIT Academic Technology focuses on creating flexible tools for managing and integrating digital resources to support teaching, learning, and research.
 VUE provides a flexible visual environment for structuring, presenting, and sharing digital information.
-Using VUE's concept mapping interface, faculty and students design semantic networks of digital resources drawn from digital libraries, local and remote file systems.
+Using VUE's concept-mapping interface, faculty and students design semantic networks of digital resources drawn from digital libraries and local and remote file systems.

+VUE builds on two theories of learning: constructivism, which holds that students learn more effectively when actively engaging with information rather than passively receiving it, and cognitive load theory, which informed the application's approach to managing the limits of working memory.
+As a research platform, VUE has supported experimental interfaces including a semantic fisheye-zooming prototype.